 you have any questions, please contact the Executive Office at (800) 266-3382.
 Name: WILLIAM DATIELS District or COE Name: SIMI VALLET USD Profession: POLICE DEFICER Contact Number: (605)377-1899 Are you a continuing Delegate?
 Yes No If yes, how long have 10 Why are you interested in becoming a Delegate?
 Please describe the skills and e Assembly.
 In my first two years on the scale between the first two years on the scale between the formation of the scale of the following of the following of the scale of the citizens and businesses of simil value way the district has changed out the position of the first in the passing a school Bone not come easy and has required a come from all.
 It is my boal to utilize the sate describe your activities and involvement on your local board, community, as previously stated, that the passing a policy of the sate continued to the passing and involvement on your local board, community, as previously stated, the passing of the passing and policy of the passing and policy.
 In my policy as a policy of the passing value.
 In my policy as a policy of the passing value.
 In my policy as a policy of the passing value.
 In my policy as a policy of the passing value.
 In my policy with several non in the passing value.
 In my policy as a policy of the passing value as a policy of the passing value.
 In my policy as a policy of the passing value as a policy of the passing value.
-In my policy as a policy of the passing value and the passing value as a policy of the passing va HOOL BOARD, I HAVE E CHAMBE IN THE WAY BEEN INVOLUED IN INVOLUENTE THE SAPPRECLATE THE SIN NOV.
+In my policy as a policy of the passing value as a policy of the passing value and the passing value as a policy of the passing value as a policy of the passing value and the passing value as a policy of the passing value and the HOOL BOARD, I HAVE E CHAMBE IN THE WAY BEEN INVOLUED IN INVOLUENTE THE SAPPRECLATE THE SIN NOV.
 2016.
 SUCCESS HAS OF HAND WORK & DEDILATION ME HAND WORK & DEDILATION EME ALL DISTRICTS IN CALIFORNIA AND ACTIVE BOARD MEMBER T 28 YEARS, I HAVE DENTS & BUSINESSES OF SEICER AND UNION LEADER, ROFIT 6 ROUPS IN TOWN.
 What do you see as the biggest challenge facing governing boards and how can a I BELIEVE ONE OF THE LALGEST CHALL EDUCATION IN CALIFORNIA IS ENSURING THE EHOUGH FINANILIAL RESOURCES TO ALLOW CHITTE BEST POSSIBLE EDUCATIONAL EXPERIENT HEEDS TO CONTINUE TO DEVELOP POSITION WITH STATE LEGISLATOLS ENSURE EDUCATION AND IS PROPERLY FUNDED.
 ESBA help address it?
 EMGES FACING PUBLIC HE STATE ALLOCATES LDREM IN OUR STATE LE TE BELIEVE CSBA